• 15,000+ Patients

 Full post-operative cover

 We’re confident that you will be delighted with the results.
-For that reason, we guarantee that we will provide post-operative cover for a full three
+For that reason, we guarantee that we will provide post-operative cover for a full three years after you procedure.
+It’s our way of ensuring that you have peace of mind and confidence in Linia.

 Period of reflection

-Cosmetic surgery is a purely elective procedure and careful consideration should be given to both the potential benefits and the risks, before making
+Cosmetic surgery is a purely elective procedure and careful consideration should be given to both the potential benefits and the risks, before making a decision to proceed.
+Linia recommends that, following consultation with your surgeon, you allow a period of at least fourteen days before making a decision.

 The LINIA Promise